cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 - [ESP-01](https://docs.ai-thinker.com/_media/esp8266/docs/esp-01_product_specification_en.pdf)
 - [ESP-01S](https://docs.ai-thinker.com/_media/esp8266/docs/esp-01s_product_specification_en.pdf)

 In fact, Ai-Thinker has developed [many other versions of the ESP-01 module](https://docs.ai-thinker.com/en/%E8%A7%84%E6%A0%BC%E4%B9%A6), such as the [ESP-01E](https://docs.ai-thinker.com/_media/esp8266/docs/esp-01e_product_specification_en.pdf) and [ESP-01F](https://docs.ai-thinker.com/_media/esp8266/docs/esp-01f_product_specification_en.pdf).
-However, such modules differ in other important aspects, like format and antenna, and for such a reason, they won't be covered here.
-If interested, check their official e-commerce website at Alibaba.com ([https://ai-thinker.en.alibaba.com/](https://ai-thinker.en.alibaba.com/)) to learn how to acquire modules not covered here.
+However, such modules differ in major aspects in comparison to the modules covered here, like format and connectivity, and for such a reason, they won't be covered in this article.
+If interested, check their official e-commerce website at Alibaba.com ([https://ai-thinker.en.alibaba.com/](https://ai-thinker.en.alibaba.com/)) to learn how to acquire those less popular modules.
 {:.notice--info }

 ## BME280